Devonian fungus globules densely

 some places inside or outside plant tissue.

-The pictures, taken from three samples, are of equal scale and width of
+The pictures, taken from three samples, are of equal scale

 1mm.
 They show fungus globules that are densely packed for

 Fig.1: Coherent cluster of fungus globules, 35-40Ám, adhering to the

 of fungus globules, 35-50Ám, in an area of microbial filaments and networks.

 hyphae are known to thrive inside or near decaying plant matter or even